 Too much engine oil can damage the engine or the catalytic converter.
-There is a risk of property damage.
+There is a risk of damage to property.
 Do not add too much engine oil.
-When too much engine oil is added, have oil level corrected by a dealer's service center or another qualified service center or repair shop.
+When too much engine oil is added, have the engine oil level corrected by a dealer's service center or another qualified service center or repair shop.

-The oil filler neck is located in the engine compartment, refer to page 210.
+The oil filler neck is located in the engine compartment, refer to page 241.